browserengineering/book/book/intro.md

 secondary.
 One could try to distinguish between the networking and rendering aspects of the web.
 One could abstract linking and networking from the particular choice of protocol and data format.
-One could ask whether the browser is necessary in theory, or argue that HTTP, URLs and hyperlinking are the only truly essential parts of the web.
+One could ask whether the browser is necessary in theory, or argue that HTTP, URLs, and hyperlinking are the only truly essential parts of the web.

-Perhaps.[^perhaps] It is, after all, an experiment; the core technologies evolve and grow.
+Perhaps.[^perhaps] The web is, after all, an experiment; the core technologies evolve and grow.
 But the web is not an accident; its original design reflects truths not just about computing, but about how human beings can connect and interact.
 The web not only survived but thrived during the virtualization of hosting and content specifically thanks to the elegance and effectiveness of this original design.

 [^perhaps]: It is indeed true that one or more of the implementation choices could be replaced, and perhaps that will happen over time.
 For example,